honestpolicy/HPIframe/README.md

 This is the last thing you will do for the `Iframe` object.
 Any modifications/calls after this point will be ignored.
 This handles the loading of the iframe and all other magic.

+#### Iframe.prototype.runtime
+* Type: Object

+This runtime object allows you to bind to specific events that occur in the iframe.
+Those events are:

+    onChoosenQuote(carrierName, carrierRate)
+    onPageChange()
+    onIframeLoaded()

+This is an ever growing list.
+If you have specific events that you would like to tie into, open an issue and describe the need and we can work on building it in.
+The way you utilize this is by defining sets on the `runtime` object that map to a function.
+For example:

+    iframe.runtime.onPageChange = function(){ /* respond to page changes */ };